-- If you've become well-known in your career field, it may be hard to reestablish your reputation with a different last name.
+- If you are well-known in your career field, it may be hard to reestablish your reputation with a different last name.

-Fortunately, it's not just as black and white as his name or your name, and there are other options to consider as well.
+Fortunately, it's not just as black and white as choosing one person's name.
+There are other options to consider as well.

 - Hyphenate your last names.
 Sometimes just the bride hyphenates, while the groom stays with his last name solo.
 Other times both will change their names to the new hyphenated versions.
-You both can discuss and decide whose name goes first.
+It's something to discuss together and you'll need to decide whose name goes first.

 - Keep your maiden name as a middle name.
-This way, you can choose to sometimes put Amanda Smith Jones and sometimes just Amanda Jones, depending on the circumstance
+In this way, you can choose to sometimes use Amanda Smith Jones or just Amanda Jones, depending on the circumstance.

 - If you're worried about being the last in the family with your given name, consider taking your partner's name, but use your maiden name as a first or middle name for a child.
-So if your name was Lisa Alice Fielding, your son could be Fielding Charles Burwell.
-Using your former name as part of your children's names is a great way to carry on your family legacy.
+For instance, if your name was Lisa Alice Fielding, your son could be Fielding Charles Burwell.
+Using your former name this way can still carry on your family legacy.

 - Your partner could take your last name.
-While only a small percentage of male-female couples are going this route, it will mark you as modern folks who aren't afraid to buck tradition.
+While only a small percentage of male-female couples are going this route, it will mark you as a modern couple who isn't afraid to buck tradition.
 If you have the cooler last name, both of you can win with this option.

-- Consider changing your name legally, so as to make traveling with the kids, dealing with schools and other personal matters easier, but still use your maiden name professionally.
+- Consider changing your name legally to make personal matters easier, but still use your maiden name professionally.
 It will be a small hassle setting things up when you change jobs but will make day-to-day life much simpler.